Thank you for visiting the site of Richard Kay – York based Performer, Writer, Choir Leader and Theatre Maker

-Richard is represented by Direct Personal Management.
+Richard is represented by Northern Lights Management.

 Richard performed in, and produced, a radio play entitled “Togetherness” that he was commissioned to write for Badapple Theatre Company‘s podcast series.
 This is available to listen to here; Togetherness by Richard Kay It includes a new composition recorded by the Ryedale Voices during lockdown.